Let’s pretend that as you’re reading this introduction, roaring applause is in the background. You hear it? Good. Now I can formally introduce myself.

 On this blog, you will find several opinionated articles regarding civil rights, human rights, feminism, politics, and international relations.

-Alongside those topics, I’ll be discussing a bit more about myself while emphasizing that the tone is being set by an aspiring (20-year-old) journalist.
+Alongside those topics, I’ll be discussing a bit more about myself while emphasizing that the tone is being set by an aspiring (21-year-old) public servant.